How Calendar Sync Actually Works: Webhooks, Polling & Dedup Explained

 Does calendar sync work with Outlook?

 Yes.
 Microsoft Graph API supports a similar mechanism (delta queries instead of sync tokens, change notifications instead of webhooks).
-SYNCDATE fully supports both Google Calendar and Microsoft Outlook/Office 365, enabling cross-provider sync.
+SYNCDATE fully supports Google Calendar, Microsoft Outlook/Office 365, iCloud, Fastmail, and Nextcloud, enabling cross-provider sync.
 For a full comparison of sync tools, see our free calendar sync tools comparison.